 Under the Home Energy Rebate Program, cash rebates and education are offered to encourage the upgrading of water- and space-heating equipment and weatherization among residential customers of Peoples Gas and North Shore Gas.
 The Home Energy Rebate Program was designed to conserve natural gas and lower its participants’ monthly energy bills.
 Both rental and owner-occupied dwellings are eligible for rebates.
 Customers must be active residential customers of Peoples Gas or North Shore Gas to receive rebates for gas saving measures.
 The premises must be used for residential purposes in existing buildings.
+Starting in 2020, ComEd will no longer jointly offer rebates for weatherization measures.
+The program is reviewing rebate levels and measure eligibility criteria, and may implement updates for 2020.

 We have prepared a two-year evaluation plan summary to identify tasks by year.
 Final scope and timing of activities for each year will be refined as program circumstances are better known.